SteviLen420/Bragg_Diffraction_1D_Simulation/run_20251015_091729/Manuscript.md

 ### 5.2 Comparison with Infinite Stack Theory

 For an infinite periodic structure (N → ∞), the Bragg condition predicts complete reflection (R = 1) at λ_B with zero bandwidth.
-Our finite stack exhibits:
+My finite stack exhibits:

 1. Slightly broadened stop band (~50 nm vs. δ-function)
 2. Fabry-Pérot oscillations outside the gap
 3. Non-zero transmission at band edges

 These deviations are characteristic of finite-size effects and diminish as N increases.
-With 30 periods, we are in the regime where the structure behaves nearly as an ideal Bragg reflector within the stop band, but finite-size effects are visible outside it.
+With 30 periods, I am in the regime where the structure behaves nearly as an ideal Bragg reflector within the stop band, but finite-size effects are visible outside it.

 ### 5.3 Role of Quarter-Wave Layers

-Our design uses equal-thickness layers (d₁ = d₂ = 60 nm), which approximates a quarter-wave stack at the design wavelength.
+My design uses equal-thickness layers (d₁ = d₂ = 60 nm), which approximates a quarter-wave stack at the design wavelength.
 For a true quarter-wave stack, each layer would have optical thickness nᵢdᵢ = λ_B/4:

 - Layer 1: d₁ = λ_B/(4n₁) = 451.2/(4×1.46) ≈ 77.2 nm
 - Layer 2: d₂ = λ_B/(4n₂) = 451.2/(4×2.30) ≈ 49.0 nm

-Our equal-thickness design (d₁ = d₂ = 60 nm) is a compromise that simplifies fabrication while still achieving high reflectivity.
+My equal-thickness design (d₁ = d₂ = 60 nm) is a compromise that simplifies fabrication while still achieving high reflectivity.
 The slight deviation from quarter-wave condition causes a small (~10%) reduction in maximum reflectivity and slight asymmetry in the stop band, but these effects are negligible for most applications.

 ### 5.4 Practical Implications for DBR Design

 The validated simulation framework enables optimization of DBR structures for specific applications:

 #### VCSEL Mirrors
-For 850 nm VCSELs (common in optical data links), our results suggest:
+For 850 nm VCSELs (common in optical data links), my results suggest:
 - Required period: d ≈ 226 nm
 - 25–30 periods sufficient for R > 99.9%
 - AlGaAs/GaAs material system (Δn ≈ 0.5) requires ~40 periods for equivalent reflectivity